(This video is available with English Subtitles (above), with Spanish Subtitles,

 In 2020 United Arts also awarded 48 grants totaling $308,778 to 45 local arts and cultural organizations, schools, and municipalities to support classes, festivals, productions, emerging groups, youth art programs, and more.
 Grants are awarded each year in the following categories: Arts for Municipalities Grants to ensure broad access to the arts, Cultural Access Grants to support diverse arts programming, Youth Arts Grants to provide educational arts activities for students outside of school, New Generation Grants for arts organizations less than eight years old, Arts Services Grants to organizations that provide services and technical assistance for other arts organizations, and School Projects Grants for schools with innovative and creative projects that enhance arts education in Wake County.

-Each year United Arts is proud to partner with the Wake County Public School System for the Pieces of Gold student talent showcase.
+Each year United Arts is proud to partner with the Wake County Public School System for the Pieces of Gold student talent showcase and Gifts of Gold featuring student artwork.
 Pieces of Gold, a Wake County staple for more than 30 years, features 1,000 Wake County Public School System students singing, dancing, and performing to a packed Memorial Auditorium each March.

 Since 1990, United Arts and the Raleigh Chamber have teamed up to present the annual Business Support of the Arts Awards to recognize businesses, organizations, and individuals for their outstanding contributions toward building a strong and vibrant arts community.

-United Arts is honored to continue our strong partnership with the Wake County Commissioners and the North Carolina Arts Council, as well as private funders and supporters that enable us to build our community through the arts.
+United Arts is honored to continue our strong partnership with the Wake County Commissioners and the North Carolina Arts Council, as well as private funders and supporters, to create a community where the arts and culture are available and accessible to everyone in Wake County.

 Because, together, WE MAKE ART HAPPEN across Wake County!